-After the prerequisites are complete, follow steps in Deploying More Than One System With the Same Configuration.
+After the prerequisites are complete, follow steps in Deploying More Than One System With The Same Configuration.

-Deploying Multiple Systems With the Same Configuration for Different Operating Systems
+Deploying Multiple Systems With The Same Configuration And Different Operating Systems

-In this scenario, you can update and deploy multiple systems with the same configuration for different operating systems.
-For example, you have 100 PowerEdge R720 systems and you want to deploy 50 systems with the Microsoft Windows Server 2008 operating system and 50 systems with the Red Hat Enterprise Linux 6.2 x86 64 operating system.
+In this scenario, you can update and deploy multiple systems with the same configuration and different operating systems.
+For example, if there are 100 PowerEdge R720 systems and you want to deploy 50 systems with the Microsoft Windows Server 2012 (64-bit) operating system and 50 systems with the Red Hat Enterprise Linux 6.3 (64-bit) operating system.

-Create a bootable ISO image to deploy an operating system, for example, Windows Server 2008 operating system.
+1. Create a bootable ISO image to deploy an operating system, for example, Windows Server 2012 (64-bit) operating system.

 Enter the result of your step here (optional).

-See Creating an ISO image.
+For more information, see Creating An ISO image.

 - 2. On the Systems Build and Update Utility Home screen, click Server Operating System Installation. - 3.
-On the Select an Operating System to Install screen, select Windows Server 2008. - NOTE: You can export the configuration and import it later, in another session, by clicking Import Saved Configuration on the Systems Build and Update Utility Home screen. - 4.
-On the Systems Build and Update Utility Home screen, click Server Operating System Installation and select another operating system, for example, Red Hat Enterprise Linux 6.2 x86_64, export the configuration for this operating system, and generate an ISO image. - 5.
-Similarly, configure and generate an ISO image for a third operating system, for example, Red Hat Enterprise Linux version 5.8 x86.
+On the Select an Operating System to Install screen, select Windows Server 2012 x64.

+NOTE: In another session, you can export the configuration to import it later.
+To do this, click Import Saved Configuration on the Systems Build and Update Utility Home screen and export the configuration.

+- 4. On the Systems Build and Update Utility Home screen, click Server Operating System Installation and select another operating system, for example, Red Hat Enterprise Linux 6.3 (64-bit), export the configuration for this operating system, and generate an ISO image. - 5.
+Similarly, configure and generate an ISO image for a third operating system, for example, Red Hat Enterprise Linux version 6.3 (64-bit).

-You now have three ISO images for the three operating systems you want to install on multiple systems.
+You now have two ISO images for the two operating systems you want to install on multiple systems.

-- 6. Create three different bootable media for the ISO images, respectively. - Boot the corresponding number of systems with the corresponding bootable media to install the required operating systems.
+- 6. Create two different bootable media for the ISO images, respectively. - 7.
+Boot the corresponding number of systems with the corresponding bootable media to install the required operating systems.